 While all surgeries and medical procedures carry some risk, PRP injections are incredibly effective and safe in the majority of treatments.
 Because PRP is made from your own blood, there is less of a possibility that your body will reject or react poorly to the injection of platelet rich plasma.
 In addition to being a useful tool that may help avoid unnecessary surgery, PRP therapy can also be administered after an orthopedic surgery to promote healing and reduce any painful symptoms you may have.
 Depending on what you are having treated with PRP injections, the entire procedure may take only 30 to 60 minutes.

 How can I learn more about PRP injections?

-To learn more about PRP injections, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about PRP injections, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.